 This is only six shots from a whole roll, but I liked doing them.
 I think they’ve whetted my appetite for doing more too.
 And that’s another reason to vary what you shoot.
 That you might find you like something you’d never tried before.

 Finally, I must say this.
 Only doing things if they benefit your main passion is great if you’re blindly ambitious and it’s the only thing you want to do in life, but I don’t think that’s a healthy way to live.

 And that brings me to the last reason you should vary what you shoot, or even how you spend your free time.
 To do stuff just because you like it.
 Enjoyment, leisure, and giving your brain some downtime are all benefits too.

 For all I know, Ding Jun Hui really does play chess or practise yoga.
 Maybe he’s into photography.
 If there’s a happiness-related benefit to what you do in lieu of a progress-related one, carry on.
 Mix things up and grow.

 And don’t worry if you’re still bad at maths.
 There’s a calculator on your phone you can use when you’re playing snooker.
 Not that I ever need to use mine.
 One.
 One.
 One.
 One.
 One…

 Before you go, because this is a film photography essay, I need to add that this Ektar 100 35mm film seems well suited to shooting inanimate objects, with its bright colours, fine grain, and low ISO.

-If you enjoyed that post, why not take a look at these others to stay inspired or learn more about the Kodak Ektar 100 film I used here:
+If you enjoyed that post, why not take a look at these others to stay inspired for your own film photography creation:

-And if you think others will enjoy this post on a varying what you shoot too, help them find it by sharing or pinning. 😀
+And if you think others will enjoy this post on a varying what you shoot too, help them find it by giving it a share. 😀